hyperpixel34/aerothemeplasma/INSTALL.md

 2. Move ```smod``` to ```~/.local/share```
 3. Move ```sddm-theme-mod``` to ```/usr/share/sddm/themes```, run ```install-services.sh``` found in ```sddm-theme-mod/Services```
-4. If needed, compile SevenStart's C++ component by running the install script found in ```plasmoids/src/sevenstart_src```
+4. If needed, compile SevenStart's C++ component by running the install script found in ```plasmoids/src/sevenstart_src``` For compiling SevenStart's C++ component on KDE Neon/Kubuntu, you'll need these packages: ``` dialog, libncurses5-dev libncursesw5-dev ```
-4. Import color scheme through system settings
+5. Import color scheme through system settings
-5. Apply the appropriate settings in system settings
+6. Apply the appropriate settings in system settings
-6. When applying the global theme, only apply the splash screen and uncheck everything else
+7. When applying the global theme, only apply the splash screen and uncheck everything else
-6. Restart plasma (```plasmashell --replace & disown``` in terminal)
+8. Restart plasma (```plasmashell --replace & disown``` in terminal)

 ## KWin stuff